apiel/zicBox/NOTE.md

 ## Framework improvement

-- TODO draw should use gpu to render --> opengl

 - TODO use https://github.com/nlohmann/json for config
     - just need to find a way to inform jsx to whether pass json format or string format
     ---> maybe for the moment should only be for component...

 - TODO use `#pragma once`